 Meet the Coach Testimonials Blog Schedule a Discovery Call Login

-Psychological Fitness Foundations, Part 3 - Autonomy of Time
+Psychological Fitness Foundations, SDT Part 3 - Autonomy of Time

-We are in a series exploring the three foundational needs for physicians to optimize their psychological fitness – autonomy, connectedness, and competence.
+We are in a series exploring the three foundational needs for physicians to optimize their psychological fitness – autonomy, connectedness, and competence (SDT).
 This week, we will reflect on time, the first of four domains within autonomy for physicians - Time, Tasks, Team, and Techniques.
-I'll also highlight a fifth "T" – Thoughts/Mindset within each facet as we unpack them.
+I'll also highlight a fifth "T" – Thoughts/Mindset within each facet as we unpack them each week.

 Time.
 There is great variety in the amount of autonomy given to physicians.
-Many residents and employed physicians working in certain large healthcare organizations lack agency.
+Many residents and employed physicians working in certain large healthcare organizations lack agency as it relates to time.
 Physicians who own their practices may work just as many hours, if not more, but it's by choice to make the business fiscally viable.
 However, no matter the setup, there are ways to increase agency for individuals or groups.

-An example of supporting autonomy of time with constraints for a group: Within that same large healthcare setting, each office had a local medical director, and we were empowered to meet monthly to make group decisions -what time we opened, what time we closed, after hour call policies, weekend clinic coverage, etc. All six of us had agency in collaborating and balancing the needs of the larger system at the local level.
-It was indeed a team effort.
+An example of supporting autonomy of time with constraints for a group: Within that same large healthcare setting, each office had a local medical director, and we were empowered to meet monthly to make group decisions - what time we opened, what time we closed, after hour call policies, weekend clinic coverage, etc. All six of us had agency in collaborating and balancing the needs of the larger system at the local level.
+It was indeed a team effort - and actually helped us congeal as a team.
 Giving physicians autonomy does not have to lead to toxic individualism.
 It actually can do quite the opposite.

 First, identify where you DO have the ability to make "informed, uncoerced decisions" concerning your time.
 When your brain offers "Nowhere!" then put on your detective hat and really try to find answers.
 Areas to consider: